4d/docs/website/translated_docs/es/ViewPro/method-list.md

 **Notas sobre el formato CSV**:

 * When exporting a 4D View Pro document to CSV, some settings may be lost, as only the text and values are saved.
-* All the values are saved as double-quoted strings.
+* Todos los valores se guardan como cadenas entre comillas.
 For more information on delimiter-separated values, see [this article on Wikipedia](https://en.wikipedia.org/wiki/Delimiter-separated_values).

 Once the export operation is finished, `VP EXPORT DOCUMENT` automatically triggers the execution of the method set in the *formula* property of the *paramObj*, if used.